Olsenben77/Donation-Application-Website/README.md

 #### How to create a new user account at Donationally.com

 <a href="https://drive.google.com/file/d/1LEpG53CKeT1lrhyuuSYG86J6M2guJRFw/view" taget="blank_"> ![Okta](github/login.PNG) </a>
-- Click on the video above for steps on how the log in system (authentication) works for Donationally.com
+- Click on the video above for steps on how create a new user account with authentication at Donationally.com

 #### How to reset my password at Donationally.com